Idea

 Continuous Learning Platforms

-These are likely known as learning experience platforms (LXP) which are a more advanced and complex platform than the traditional learning management platform (LMS).
+These platforms are more advanced and complex than traditional learning management systems (LMS).

 Wrap Up